Every year nearly one million Americans suffer through the severe pain of kidney stones, yet most kidney stones are completely avoidable.

 5. Lower High Oxalate Foods

 I hear it all the time from my patients, “Jill, there is nothing to eat.”
-This is the single most common myth amongst patients and I can be heard exclaiming throughout the day, “there is plenty to eat!”
+This is the single most common myth among patients, and I can be heard exclaiming throughout the day, “There is plenty to eat!”
 Many patients are given an oxalate list from their urologist with little or no direction on HOW to use that list to lower oxalate levels.
 This is where the confusion starts.

 Dr. Coe and I, and many other health professionals, use the oxalate list published by Harvard.
 We trust it because we’ve found our patients do lower their urine oxalate by following it when they understand HOW to use it.